 Placement and visibility

-The audience informed this decision throughout.
-Developers familiar with design system docs have a high tolerance for utility-focused interfaces.
-I kept labeling concise and assumed familiarity with concepts like markdown rather than over-explaining.
+The audience informed the details throughout.
+Developers reading documentation sidebars have a high tolerance for utility-focused interfaces.
+I kept labels direct and assumed familiarity with markdown rather than over-explaining.

 Interaction model